-Half of the remaining Guinean Forests of West Africa hotspot are located in Liberia.
+Liberia is a priority country for West African forest elephant conservation.
 Yet there is a lack of information on forest elephant distribution, population size, ranges, seasonal movements (including migration paths and cross-border), hunting pressure and ivory trade, and human-elephant conflict.
 This information is vital for effective conservation planning and management.
 The elephant status survey aims to bring this data together.

 - trains the Forest Development Authority and Liberian students in surveying methods